Sim-99/digital-portfolio/CV-Submission.md

 # Cv Submission

-As part of the Work Readiness Programme (PRP370), I was required to submit my professional CV through the university's Blackboard platform.
+As part of the Project Presentation work readiness module, I was required to submit my professional CV through the university's Blackboard platform.
 This activity helped simulate real-world job application processes and emphasized the importance of submitting complete, polished documents on time.

 ---